Time-out (sport): NBA

 In the National Basketball Association (NBA), teams are allowed seven timeouts, each of 1 minute, 15 seconds.
 There is no limit on substitutions.
 In overtime periods, each team is allowed two timeouts.
 A timeout can only be requested by a player in the game or the head coach, and only when the ball is dead or in control of the team making the request.
-If a request for a timeout is made with none remaining, the offending team is assessed a technical foul.
+If a request for a timeout is made with none remaining, the offending team is assessed a technical foul and loses possession if the referees approve that request.
+If not, no penalty is assessed.

 In each quarter, there are two mandatory timeouts.
-If no team has taken a timeout prior to 6:59 of the period, the official scorer declares it at the first dead ball and charges it to the home team.
+If no team has taken a timeout prior to 6:59 of the period, then the next time the ball is dead, the official scorer calls a timeout and charges it to the home team.
 If no subsequent timeouts have been taken prior to 2:59 of the period, the official scorer declares it and charges it to the team not previously charged.
 The first and second timeouts in a quarter are extended to 2:45 for locally televised games and 3:15 for nationally televised games, to accommodate advertising.

 A team is limited to a maximum of four timeouts in the fourth quarter, losing any timeouts not yet taken.
 With three minutes remaining in the fourth quarter, a team is limited to two timeouts.
 However, if one team has yet to be charged its mandatory timeout, then the limit applies after the mandatory timeout is taken.

 With less than two minutes to go in the game or overtime period, if the offensive team takes a timeout prior to inbounding the ball or if it secures the ball from a rebound or turnover but prior to advancing it, the team may choose to inbound the ball at midcourt.

 The rules were changed before the 2017-18 NBA season to eliminate the distinction between "full" and "20-second" timeouts (which were actually 60 seconds by rule) and eliminate a third mandatory timeout in the second and fourth quarters.
 The changes sped up the pace of play and addressed a common fan complaint that the last few minutes of a game dragged due to excessive timeouts.
 However, some coaches call several timeouts before the three-minute mark to avoid losing them.